Multi-Scale Node Embeddings for Graph Modeling and Generation

-As expected from \autoref{fig:ING_ScaleInv_Prop}, LPCA does not recover the measurements on average whereas the MSM can approximate them including most of the observed points in the dispersion intervals.
-In addition, by looking at the inset in the upper-left plot, $ \widetilde{\mathbf{P}}^{(2)} $ approximates $ \hat{\mathbf{P}}^{(2)} $ only for the MSM.
-This result, differently from \autoref{eq:MSM_micro_psumVSpcg}, was not enforced theoretically, and it explains the good agreement of the MSM measurements through the coarse-grained levels.
+As shown in \autoref{fig:ING_summedP_vs_cgP}, the LPCA does not accurately reproduce the empirical measurements.
+In contrast, the MSM provides a better approximation, with most empirical values falling within the dispersion intervals.
+Moreover, the inset in the upper-left plot reveals that $ \mathbf{P}_{sum}^{(2)} $ closely approximates $ \hat{\mathbf{P}}^{(2)} $ only for the MSM.
+This result, which was not theoretically enforced as for \autoref{eq:MSM_micro_psumVSpcg}, accounts for a consistent agreement of the MSM with observed values across scales.

-In the lower panel, it is displayed the behavior of the network measurements as the degrees increase.
-From the left-most plot, one finds the complementary cumulative distribution function (CCDF) of the degrees, the ANND and the CC.
-Since the real CCDF is decreasing, the observed network has a higher presence of lower-degree nodes than the hubs whereas it is not \textit{scale-free} as its shape is not a straight line in log-log scale.
-Similarly, the ION (WTW) is \textit{disassortative} and \textit{hierarchical} since, respectively, the high-degree nodes are connected to low-degree ones, and they trade with loosely-interacting partners \cite{2004_Fitness_WTW_Garlaschelli}.
+The lower panel illustrates how network measurements evolve as a function of the degree.
+From left to right, we show the complementary cumulative distribution function (CCDF) of the degrees, the average nearest neighbors degree (ANND) and the clustering coefficient (CC) \autoref{SI:sec:NetworkMeasurements}.
+The decreasing trend of the empirical CCDF suggests that the observed network contains more low-degree nodes than the hubs, and it is not \textit{scale-free}, as the CCDF doesn't follow a straight line in log-log scale.
+Additionally, by looking at the ANND, the ION is \textit{disassortative}, since high-degree nodes tend to trade with loosely-interacting partners \cite{2004_Fitness_WTW_Garlaschelli}.

-These plots underscore that the MSM-16, not only capture the CC (see \autoref{fig:ING_bcc_reconstruction}), but also the \textit{lower-hops} measurements and behaviors.
-As expected, the LPCA-(8,8) provides a good fit only at the fitted scale as depicted by the blue points for $ \hat{\mathbf{P}}^{(0)}$ and $ \hat{\mathbf{P}}^{(2)}$.
+These plots highlight that the MSM-16 not only captures the CC (see \autoref{fig:ING_CC_reconstruction}), but also the \textit{lower-hops} structural properties.
+As expected, the LPCA-(8,8) provides a good fit only at the specific scale at which it was fitted.